gausie/uclutest/Original.md

 	3. Any Union policy that refers to those issues.

-6. There shall be a deputy delegation leader; the person receiving the most first preference votes in the delegation elections.
+7. There shall be a deputy delegation leader; the person receiving the most first preference votes in the delegation elections.

-7. The delegation leader, after consulting with the delegates, shall produce a report on the decisions taken at conference for presentation no later than the second Union Council meeting of the term following any conference.
+8. The delegation leader, after consulting with the delegates, shall produce a report on the decisions taken at conference for presentation no later than the second Union Council meeting of the term following any conference.

-###Delegates
+### NUS Delegates

-8. Delegates shall attend NUS Annual Conference and NUS Extraordinary Conferences.
+9. NUS Delegates shall attend NUS Annual Conference and NUS Extraordinary Conferences.

-9. Delegates may wave their right to attend non-policy-making conferences.

-10. Delegates must follow the Union policy, Memorandum and Articles and Byelaws at all times.
+10. Delegates must follow the Memorandum and Articles and Bye-Laws at all times.

+11. Delegates must vote in line with Union Policy, except that:

+	1. Delegates may abstain on any motion.

+	2. Delegates who are elected on a manifesto that contradicts Union Policy may vote in line with their manifesto.

-11. Delegates who are not members of Union Council should attend the following Union Council meetings.
+12. Delegates should attend the following Union Council meetings.

 	1. All meetings where motions to NUS conferences are to be discussed.